Integrated Biomedical Sciences: PhD

 - GRE General Test optional

-- TOEFL or IELTS for non-native speakers of English
+- TOEFL, IELTS, or Duolingo for non-native speakers of English

 - Curriculum vitae

-- Official transcripts from each post-secondary institution (due upon enrollment)
+- Official transcripts from each post-secondary institution; one must show conferral of a bachelor's degree.
+(Due upon enrollment)

 - Statement of intent